 Portraits in Oversight

 Want to know what is meant by the term “oversight”?
-To help explain, here are some short portraits of important congressional oversight investigations as well as Members of Congress who have championed oversight efforts.
+To help explain, here are some short portraits of important congressional oversight investigations as well as some key past figures in oversight.
 Join us for a quick history walk!

 Congress’ First Investigation: